radext-wg/draft-ietf-radext-tls-psk/draft-ietf-radext-tls-psk.md

 Implementations SHOULD warn administrators if the same PSK identity and/or PSK is used for multiple client-server relationships.

+## PSK Lifetimes

+Unfortunately, {{RFC9257}} offers no guidance on PSK lifetiems other than to note Section 4.2 that:

+> Forward security may be achieved by using a PSK-DH mode or by using PSKs with short lifetimes.

+It is RECOMMENDED that PSKs be rotated regularly.
+We offer no additional guidance on how often this process should occur.
+Changing PSKs has a non-zero cost.
+It is therefore up to administrators to determine how best to balance the cost of changing the PSK against the cost of a potential PSK compromise.

+As the PSKs are looked up by identity, the PSK Identity MUST also be changed when the PSK changes.

+Servers SHOULD track when a connection was last received for a particular PSK Identity, and SHOULD automatically invalidate credentials when a client has not connected for an extended period of time.
+This process helps to mitigate the issue of credentials being leaked when a device is stolen or discarded.

 # Guidance for RADIUS Clients

 Client implementations MUST allow the use of a pre-shared key (PSK) for RADIUS/TLS.
 The client implementation can then expose a user interface flag which is "TLS yes / no", and then also fields which ask for the PSK identity and PSK itself.